SparkPost/sparkpost-cli/README.md

 [Source Code](https://github.com/SparkPost/sparkpost-cli)

-The following CLI command use the RESTful API to interact with Momentum and SparkPost.
+The following CLI commands internally use the RESTful API to interact with Momentum and SparkPost.

 ## Environment